joon-ko/music-adventure-log/devlogs/01-beginnings.md

 }
 ```

 The important wave generation stuff happens in `FillBuffer()`.
 The rest is minutiae in setting up the audio player.
-Implicit here is that a generator has a *buffer length*, in seconds, that determines the size of the audio buffer and thus the number of frames initially available.
-For example, a buffer length of 1 second with a mix rate of 44,100 Hz will result in roughly 44,100 frames available to be written when `FillBuffer()` is called.
-Let's assume a mix rate of 44,100 Hz from now on.

-Conceptually, the `FillBuffer()` function "draws" a unit-amplitude sine wave at the given frequency by taking 44,100 samples per second.
+Conceptually, this function "draws" a unit-amplitude sine wave at the given frequency by taking 44,100 samples per second.
 Although $y = sin(t)$ is a continuous function, we are discretizing it with enough fidelity that an audio speaker plays it as if it were a mathematically pure wave.
-This fidelity is what the `increment` variable represents: it's the temporal distance between two samples.
+This fidelity is what the `increment` variable represents: it's the phase offset between two samples.
 Another way to look at it is that `FillBuffer()` draws 440 periodic cycles of a sine wave every 44,100 frames.
 In other words, it draws one cycle of a sine wave every $\frac{44100}{440} \approx 100.2$ frames.

 Now, a sine wave is a fairly simple example of audio that can be generated programmatically.
-But this tiny opening that the Godot engine has given me may very well lead me through an epic adventure that uses the humble AudioStreamGenerator as a backbone for a modular music system where Godot's strengths push the creative potential towards sky's limit.
+But this tiny opening that the Godot engine has given may very well take me on an epic adventure that uses the humble AudioStreamGenerator as the backbone for a modular music system where Godot's strengths push the creative potential towards sky's limit.

 ![](../images/all-modules.png)